krivenko/som/README.md

 Installation
 ------------

+SOM can be installed using the [`conda`](https://www.anaconda.com/) package manager or built from source either manually or by means of the [EasyBuild](https://easybuild.io/) HPC software management framework.

+We also offer prebuilt [Docker images](https://hub.docker.com/r/ikrivenko/som/).

-Please, refer to <http://krivenko.github.io/som/install.html> or `doc/install.rst` in the source code tree for installation instructions.
+Please, refer to <http://krivenko.github.io/som/install.html> or `doc/install.rst` in the source code tree for the detailed installation instructions.

 Citing
 ------